steven-exarcos/pass-documentation/developer-documentation/deposit-service/ds-assemblers.md

 the `Assembler` (e.g. compression and archive type to use).

 To instantiate an `ArchivingPackageStream` class requires an instance of `PackageProvider`.

+There is also a `SimplePackageStream` class that contains the associated `DepositSubmission`, List of `DepositFileResources`, and metadata to be sent to repository.
+This class may be used in integrations where the individual file resources are needed for processing the repository deposit.
+For example, the InvenioRDM integration is one such repository.

 ### PackageProvider API